mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 While this knowledge is not a breach of the protocol's authentication or confidentiality guarantees, it is a serious issue for privacy.

-Some infrastructures keep a mapping between keys used in the MLS protocol and user identities.
+Some infrastructure keep a mapping between keys used in the MLS protocol and user identities.
 An attacker with access to this information due to compromise or regulation can associate unencrypted group messages (e.g., Commits and Proposals) with the corresponding user identity.